 I definitely knew where our money went but, it always seemed to go really fast!
 I know, this is to be expected with a large family.

 Or, with any size family for that matter in this day and time!
 But, I just had the nagging feeling that I could be doing better.
-I knew that I needed to find out how to cut my budget!
+I knew that I needed to find other ways of budget cutting that would work!

 You know how difficult it is to budget when you get paid weekly, every two weeks or even monthly.